Facebook

 Spray Mop

 Spray mops have a little jet that propels water out the front.
 You can then go over with the mop head to thoroughly clean the floors.
-Some brands allow for detergent or essential oils so the floor is extra clean or scented.
+Some brands allow for added detergent or essential oils so the floor is extra clean or scented.

 Pros